Help

 This is further evident in the central Scherzo: marked "shadowy", it's full of grotesque, nightmarish gestures, from the ghoulish glissandos of the clarinets and violins, to the plaintive wails of the oboes and ligneous grunts and wheezes from bassoons.
 This movement also shows off the level of detail that the recording engineers were able to capture, not least the vivid presence of the violin and viola solos, whilst the diabolically whirling triplets and spiky, brittle pizzicatos from the strings all come across with great clarity.
 Speaking of pizzicatos, I knew it was coming but I still jumped at the skeletal thwack of the "snap" pizzicato from cellos and basses (whereby the string is plucked so hard that it hits the wood of the instrument - more commonly referred to as a "Bartók pizzicato" after that composer's extensive use of the technique, even though Mahler used it here first!).

-All of these very minor quibbles aside, the undoubted stars of the show are the magnificent trumpet section, who are stunning and faultless throughout, from their aforementioned soft playing in the first movement to the enormous input they provide towards the thrill and excitement of the fifth movement, all three of them fearlessly leaping up to their top Cs one after another with pinpoint precision.
+This very minor quibble aside, the undoubted stars of the show are the magnificent trumpet section, who are stunning and faultless throughout, from their aforementioned soft playing in the first movement to the enormous input they provide towards the thrill and excitement of the fifth movement, all three of them fearlessly leaping up to their top Cs one after another with pinpoint precision.

 Symphonie-Orchester des Bayerischen Rundfunks, Sir Simon Rattle